ssilverman/snowy-json/README.md

 ## The coverage checker

-The coverage checker works similarly to the main validator, except that after validation, it prints out the schema coverage results.
+The coverage checker works similarly to the main validator, except that after validation, it prints out some coverage results.

 It does not include schema paths that are children of any "properties" or "$defs" or "definitions" elements (depending on the specification) because those